arrow_back_ios

 Shaft Torque Sensors: Facts and Features

-Shaft torque transducers are true all-rounders used in a large variety of technical applications ranging from engine test beds to production lines.
-This FAQ includes important questions and answers relating to installation and setup, function, strengths, and limitations.
+Shaft torque transducers are true all-rounders used in a wide range of technical applications, from engine test beds to production lines.
+This FAQ covers important questions and answers about their installation, setup, function, strengths, and limitations.

 What Is a Shaft-type Torque Transducer?

-A shaft-type torque sensor, also referred to as a torque measuring shaft, is a measuring instrument used to measure torque.
-Generally, torque transducers are used in test benches, production lines or other technical assemblies to measure the torque that is applied there.
+A shaft-type torque sensor, also known as a torque measurement shaft, is an instrument used to measure torque.
+These transducers are typically used in test benches, production lines or other technical assemblies to measure the applied torque.

 How Does a Shaft Torque Transducer Work?

 Most torque transducers are based on strain gauge technology.
-The basic design consists of a shaft that deforms by a minimal amount when external loads are applied, and this deformation is measured and processed.
-Reliable measurements are possible as it is known how much the shaft deforms in relation to the known loads.
-If torque is involved, the applied load generates a torsion, i.e. a twisting of the measuring body.
+The basic design includes a shaft that deforms slightly when external loads are applied.
+This deformation is measured and processed, allowing for reliable measurements as it is known how much the shaft deforms in relation to the known loads.
+If torque is involved, the applied load generates torsion, or twisting of the measuring body.

-What Is the Torque Measuring Shaft Made up Of?
+What Is the Torque Measurement Shaft Made Of?

-In simple terms, the torque transducer is made up of three main components or areas:
+A torque transducer is made up of three main components:

-• A shaft, also known as the rotor, that is connected into the measurement line, and on which the actual measurement is completed
+• A shaft (rotor) that is connected to the measurement line of the test bench, where the actual measurement is performed

-• Electronic components and circuit boards for signal conditioning and the supply of energy
+• Electronic components and circuit boards for signal conditioning and energy supply

-• A housing, also known as the stator, that encases the shaft and electronics.
-The housing can also be mounted in the test benc
+• Housing (stator) that encases the shaft and electronics, and that can be mounted on the test bench

 How Is a Shaft Torque Transducer Installed?

-The transducer can, for example, be attached to the test bench via the housing using the holes in the base or side.
-Precise alignment must be ensured during this process so that the shaft ends of the measurement shaft are aligned with the drive and output shafts of the measurement line.
-The measurement shaft can alternatively be installed in a suspended position.
-It is then supported by the drive and output shafts.
-This solution is more suitable for lower rotational speeds.
+The transducer can, for example, be attached to the test bench via the housing using holes in the base or side.
+Precise alignment is crucial to ensure that the ends of the measurement shaft align with the drive and output shafts of the measurement line of the test bench.
+Alternatively, the measurement shaft can be installed in a suspended position, supported by the drive and output shafts, which is more suitable for lower rotational speeds.

 What Mechanical Connection Options Are Available?

-Usually, the nominal (rated) torques of shaft torque transducers range between 0.5 and 500 Nm.
+Shaft torque transducers typically measure nominal (rated) torques of ranging from 0.5 to 200 Nm.
 There are only a few applications for even lower ranges.
-For higher torques, it is mostly measurement flanges that are being used.
+For higher torques, measurement flanges are often used.

 How Can the Measurement Results Be Displayed and Processed?

-A downstream electronic system is required as a torque transducer usually does not have its own display.
-Depending on the application, a simple device with a display can be used to directly show the results, an electronic system can record and process the measured values, or a complex control system can be implemented.
-The output signals may vary depending on the situation.
-The output is often a frequency or voltage signal.
+A downstream electronic system is required, as a torque transducer usually lacks its own display.
+Depending on the application, results can be shown on a simple display device .
+An electronic system can record and process the measured values, or a complex control system can be implemented.
+Output signals may vary depending on the situation, but they are often frequency or voltage signals.
+A new version of a shaft torque sensor is also available with a digital IO-Link interface.

 What Are the Advantages of Shaft Torque Transducers?

-Simple operation together with universal application options provide great advantages.
-The protected design, with housing around the measurement shaft, is particularly suitable for small measuring ranges.
-In terms of pricing, measurement shafts are usually more attractive than comparable measurement flanges.
+Shaft torque sensors offer several advantages, including simple operation and universal application options.
+Their protected design, with housing around the measurement shaft, is particularly suitable for small measurement ranges.
+Additionally, they are generally more cost effective than comparable measurement flanges.

-What Are the Disadvantages of Torque Measuring Shafts?
+What Are the Disadvantages of Torque Measurement Shafts?

-One design-related disadvantage that cannot be avoided is the bearing friction generated when using shaft torque sensors.
-Generally, the mounting space required for a measurement shaft is slightly longer than that of a measurement flange.
-Due to their design, measurement flanges are more suitable for very large torques in the kilonewton and meganewton range.
+One unavoidable design-related disadvantage of shaft torque sensors is the bearing friction they generate.
+Typically, the mounting space required for a measurement shaft is slightly longer than that of a measurement flange.
+Measurement flanges are more suitable for very large torques in the kilonewton and meganewton range due to their design.

 What Other Special Features Are There?

-Shaft-type torque transducers are primarily used to measure torque.
-Some models include an option to determine the rotational speed and/or angle of rotation.
-Recording other measured quantities, such as temperature, is also feasible.
+Shaft-type torque transducers are primarily used to measure torque, but some models include an option to determine rotational speed and/or angle of rotation.
+Recording other measured quantities, such as temperature, is also possible.

 How Do I Choose the Right Torque Measurement Shaft?